actris/data-management-plan/DMP/initial-DMP.md

 By some of the DC units the Thredds Data Server (TDS) is used for serving data as netCDF and through OPeNDAP (EBAS, Earlinet, others?).

 More over, ARES unit provides a [REST API](https://150.145.73.229/earlinetservice/services) for machine-to-machine communication.
 The API serves metadata (info, provenance, versions, quality controls, etc.) in JSON format and data (specific files or datasets previously generated) in NetCDF format.
+CLU unit provides a [RESTful API](http://devcloudnet.fmi.fi/api) with similar services (data and some metadata).

 ACTRIS DC needs to specify what data standards the ACTRIS DC should choose, in order to facilitate interoperability.
 Still, work remains to see if a common solution could be agreed upon.
 The intricate nature of the data, might require the use of different solutions to suit the needs of each individual DC unit.

 As mention in section 3.1 metadata standard and vocabularies commonly used in the atmospheric domain should be applied, unless the common solutions do not address the specific need for the DC unit.

-Aerosol profiles data are archived and provided by ARES unit in netCDF format.
-All  published EARLINET data are in [CF (Climate and Forecast) 1.7](http://cfconventions.org/) compliant format.
+Aerosol and cloud profile data are archived and provided by the ARES and CLU units in netCDF format.
+All published EARLINET and Cloudnet data are in [CF (Climate and Forecast) 1.7](http://cfconventions.org/) compliant format.

 Implementation of new standards for data and metadata used in the context of ACTRIS should be discussed by all the DC units.
 This is especially important for the ACCESS unit, coordinating the access to all of the ACTRIS data.
 Therefore the aim should be to harmonize data and metadata as much as possible, both in terms of technical aspects related to implementation, but also making it easier for the end user to make use of the data.